 However, as you mingle with friends or group members, you may find out you have so much in common more than just being friends and with time you may start sharing personal and detailed information about one another.

-Furthermore, after having a few conversations beyond just liking each other’s comments one may feel certain enough to take the relationship beyond the platform.
+After having a few conversations beyond just liking each other’s comments, one may feel certain enough to take the relationship beyond the platform.

 To form connections with friends, it may not be that easy but still worth it.